Zlatej/navall/README.md

-# NAME
+# Navall
-NAME is a ledger for your group expenses.
+Navall is a ledger for your group expenses.
 Simply add your expenses to the group, track your balance.
-And when you want to settle up the debts, NAME will suggest you the payments.
+And when you want to settle up the debts, Navall will suggest you the payments.

 ## Business operations
 ### Create